lakidain/TFG/README.md

 - [Database](https://github.com/lakidain/TFG/tree/master/Resources): Prepared **Mysql** database filled with all the data needed to test the deploy

 ---
+### Webpage access
+On the database provided you can use the following username-password to enter the application Audit Boss: 18273634A-qwerty
+Audit Employee: 39405948Z-qwerty
+Client Boss: 65746353Y-qwerty
+Admin: 11111111Z-123456

+---

 ### How to deploy
 Here I describe the steps to deploy the solution like I did, it's not the only way, for example you can use an EC2 Amazon Web Service machine.